-The health professional may carry out a physical examination or do non-invasive tests, such as testing your blood pressure.
+During a face-to face assessment, the health professional may carry out a physical examination or do non-invasive tests, such as testing your blood pressure.
 They may ask you to perform certain tasks or movements, such as raising a leg or bending over.
 They should not force you to do anything that would cause you pain, embarrassment or discomfort.
-They will not ask you to do a formal walking test, but they are likely to watch how you walk from the waiting room to the consultation room and how you move around during the consultation.
+They will not ask you to do a formal walking test, but they are likely to watch how you walk from the waiting room to the consultation room and how you move around during the assessment.
 They are not allowed to ask you to remove your underwear and they cannot carry out intimate examinations such as breast, rectal or genital examinations.

-Throughout the consultation the health professional will also look at how you cope with activities such as removing your coat, handling your bag and holding a conversation.
-If you are having a consultation at your home, they will notice the home environment and any aids and adaptations.
+Throughout the assessment the health professional will also look at how you cope with activities such as removing your coat, handling your bag and holding a conversation.
+If you are having an assessment at your home, they will notice the home environment and any aids and adaptations.
 If they are in your home, they should not look into rooms that they have not been invited to enter.